 Elliott also wants to take advantage of the range of opportunities offered in surf lifesaving.

-Both Matilda and Elliott will be honoured as part of the annual NSW Awards of Excellence to be held on Saturday 5 August at Four Seasons Hotel, Sydney.
+Both Matilda and Elliott will be honoured as part of the annual NSW Awards of Excellence to be held on Saturday 5 August at The Hilton Hotel, Sydney.

 2016-17 NSW Junior Lifesaver of the Year Finalists